Mootly/mpc_dateTimeOperations/README.md

 ## Dependencies

-Written for ES6.

-This was written in TypeScript and exported to ES6 to allow support for browsers not yet up to the most recent ECMAScript standards.
+This was written in TypeScript and exported to ES2020.

 ## Assets